kilfour/QuickFuzzr/full-doc.md

 ###### DateTimes
 Use `Fuzzr.DateTime()`.
 - **Default:** min = new DateTime(1970, 1, 1), max = new DateTime(2020, 12, 31)) inclusive, snapped to whole seconds.
-- The overload `Fuzzr.DateTime(DateTime min, DateTime max)` generates a `DateTime` in the inclusive range [min, max], snapped to whole seconds.
 #### Booleans
 Use `Fuzzr.Bool()`.
 - Generates `true` or `false`.